Yorko/mlcourse.ai/book/topic02/topic02_visual_data_analysis.md

 df["Churn"].value_counts()
 ```

-By default, the entries in the output are sorted from the most to the least frequently-occurring values.
+By default, the entries in the output are sorted from the most to the least frequently occurring values.

 In our case, the data is not *balanced*; that is, our two target classes, loyal and disloyal customers, are not represented equally in the dataset.
-Only a small part of the clients canceled their subscription to the telecom service.
+Only a small part of the clients canceled their subscriptions to the telecom service.
 As we will see in the following articles, this fact may imply some restrictions on measuring the classification performance, and, in the future, we may want to additionally penalize our model errors in predicting the minority "Churn" class.

 #### Bar plot

 The bar plot is a graphical representation of the frequency table.
 The easiest way to create it is to use the `seaborn`'s function [`countplot()`](https://seaborn.pydata.org/generated/seaborn.countplot.html).
-There is another function in `seaborn` that is somewhat confusingly called [`barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) and is mostly used for representation of some basic statistics of a numerical variable grouped by a categorical feature.
+There is another function in `seaborn` that is somewhat confusingly called [`barplot()`](https://seaborn.pydata.org/generated/seaborn.barplot.html) and is mostly used for the representation of some basic statistics of a numerical variable grouped by a categorical feature.

 Let's plot the distributions for two categorical variables: